Dalas121/Heir_2_The_Throne/README.md

 - jolly, holy, clever warrior monk from the monestary featured in Valley of Death
 - someone who'll blast away zombies while quoting scripture (no specific religions plz; neither IRL ones nor Wesnoth ones)
 - quest: bring him to Valley of Death and do something with him there.

 ----Harper
 -

 ----Allaril (the ulf)
 - hurls long strings of creative insults at his enemies
 - takes offense very, very easily
 - ran away from Knalga when he was a child.
 Now the Dwarven Doors have fallen, Knalga is under siege, and he has no idea what happened to his family.
 - quest: bring him back to Knalga, and find his family's graves when there.
-Breaks down in tears, and gains a stoic defense-only "attack" that deals no damage but has high absorbs.
+Breaks down in tears, and gains some kind of useful buff

 ----Kalenz
 -

-----Chantal (at Yumi's suggestion)
+----emo Chantal (at Yumi's suggestion)
 - she's determined to bring Deoran back from the dead
 	- not necromancy; no elf would ever practice necromancy.
 It's... aggressive healing.
 Aggressive after-death healing.
 - quest: she learns to accept his death and moves on
 	- maybe 2 versions of this?
 If you have Kalenz he helps her move on, if you don't things end badly

 ----Other companion ideas:
 - runesmith?
 Perhaps this portrait, with no ears: https://forums.wesnoth.org/viewtopic.php?t=49283&start=15
 - elvish halberdier? https://units.wesnoth.org/1.14/WarOfTheGods/en_US/WOTG_Elvish%20Halberdier.html